abinesh007/diabetes_ml_djangoapp/README.md

-# diabetes machine learning prediction Django WebApp
+# Diabetes machine learning prediction Django WebApp

 This webapp deals with the prediction of diabetes in female population using parameters such as: